maximm8/multi-light-dataset-ulaval/README.md

 │   ...
 </pre>
 ## Image filename structure
 The first index XXX in image filename represents position of the turntable and ranges from 0 to 360 degrees, the second index YY is a light source number and it ranges from 11 to 40.
 The light source index number 00 represents a state when all the lights of the system are turned on.
 BW is camera #1 and CL is a camera #2.
+Sparse dataset contains only images with all light turned on.

 ## Calibration parameters structure
 + camera_bw_int.txt - intrinsic parameters of the fist camera.
 3x3